PRESS ESC TO CLOSE

 Stage 2.
 Early periodontitis: In this stage, the inflammation has progressed to affect the ligaments and bones that support the teeth.
 The gums may recede and pockets may form between the teeth and gums.
 Plaque and tartar buildup continues to advance below the gumline, and bacteria start to damage the ligaments and bone that hold the teeth in place.
 The teeth may become loose, but they can still be saved with proper treatment.

 Stage 3.
-Moderate periodontitis: The disease has advanced further, causing significant destruction of the supporting structures of the teeth, resulting in 25–50% attachment loss (meaning teeth may become loose or fall out).
+Moderate periodontitis: The disease has advanced further, causing significant destruction of the supporting structures of the teeth, resulting in 25–50% attachment loss, meaning teeth may become loose or fall out.
 The pockets between the teeth and gums become deeper and more infected, and the ligaments and bone are severely damaged.
-The teeth may become loose and may need to be removed.
+The teeth may need to be removed.

 Stage 4.
 Advanced periodontitis: This is the most severe stage of the disease, characterized by extensive destruction of the supporting structures of the teeth, leading to tooth loss.
 The jawbone may also be affected.
 The gums are severely infected, and the dog may experience severe pain, difficulty eating, and jaw deformation.
 In this stage, there’s more than 50% of bone or teeth loss, and the infection may spread beyond the jawbone, affecting the liver, kidneys, and heart.
 It can even be deadly.